pharmbio/clamp/docs/gui-usage.md

 ![Search Example](img/example.png "Search Example")

 After clicking *Search*, a list of hits will appear, showing the calculated percentages of any any mutations found.
-Some fields omitted for clarity.
+Some fields have been omitted here for clarity.

 ![Search Results](img/results.png "Search Results")